 Essay submissions: We accept essays that have to do with literature: close readings of poetry, book reviews, opinions on literature, etc. are all welcome.
 We will also certainly consider essays that do not fall under these categories.

-Visual art submissions: We print in color.
+Visual art submissions: We print the Leaf in color.
 Drawings, photography, and other art forms are welcome.

 We are committed to helping writers and artists improve their craft and to publish their work.
-Thus if we don’t publish your work, we will provide you with feedback about our decision.
+Thus if we don’t publish your work, you are welcome to request feedback about our decision.